lue-bird/elm-morph/README.md

 What's different from writing a parser?

   - `broad ...` provides defaults for generated broad values
-  - `Choice.between (\... -> case ... of ...)` exhaustively matches possibilities with according broad values
+  - `Morph.choice (\... -> case ... of ...)` exhaustively matches possibilities with according broad values
   - `grab ... ...` also shows how to access the morphed positional part

 Confused?
 Hyped?
 Hit @lue up on anything on slack!